+Amer Sports is exposed to customary financial risks relating to its global businesses such as funding and liquidity risks, foreign exchange and interest rate risks, counterparty and credit risks.
+Financial risk management is centralized within Amer Sports Treasury, which is acting as an in-house bank providing financial services for subsidiaries within the Group.
 Risk management is governed by the Treasury Policy approved by the Board of Directors.
 The Policy includes principles and risk limits relating to debt structure, counterparties, bank relations and interest rate and foreign exchange risk management.
 Written guidelines have been set to manage operational risks.
 Amer Sports Treasury follows and monitors risks constantly and does not allow any material deviations from the Treasury Policy.
 The Board of Directors reviews the financial risks annually.

 Amer Sports aims to use different sources of funding.
 The focus has been in debt transactions taken directly from domestic and/or international debt capital markets.
-During the years 2015 and 2014 Amer Sports finalized the following financial transactions:
+During the years 2016 and 2017, Amer Sports finalized the following financial transactions:

 Amer Sports has a cyclical need for working capital that also defines the level of liquidity for the Group.
 Typically, the highest level of working capital has been reached in the third quarter when the short-term debt is tied up in inventories and accounts receivable.